Squid-Eevee/darhud-tf2c/README.md

 ~~Currently (for me at least) enabling the coloured logo addon removes the logo entirely from the main menu until you either load a map or run the command `tf2c_mainmenu_reload`.
 Not sure what's causing this or if it can be fixed.
 Just know that I am aware of it.~~

-This has been addressed I just don't want to push a patch the fixes only this.
+This has been addressed I just don't want to push a patch that fixes only this.